 Businesses again challenge union poster rules

-WASHINGTON (AP) — A prominent business group filed a lawsuit Wednesday challenging government rules that require federal contractors to display posters telling workers they have a legal right to form a union.
+WASHINGTON (AP) — A prominent business group is challenging government rules that require federal contractors to display posters telling workers they have a legal right to form a union.

 Earlier this year, a federal appeals court struck down a similar rule from the National Labor Relations Board that would have affected a much wider swath of business.
-The Labor Department rules, which have been in place since 2010, affect federal contractors and subcontractors that employ roughly 22 percent of the workforce — about 16 million workers.
+The Labor Department rules, which have been in place since 2010, cover about 22 percent of U.S. businesses that have federal contracts.

 Businesses complain the rules unfairly force them to promote unionization or risk being debarred from federal contracts.
 Federal officials say the posters simply inform workers of their legal rights.